Interact with the real world by connecting your agent to external APIs.

 - outbound number with country code removed{{short_to}}

-- inbound number with country code removed
+- inbound number with country code removeddynamic_data

 parameter of your call request or inbound agent configuration.
 The dynamic_data